vbud/website/src/content/blog/right-knee-medical-history.md

 Ed was focused on the cartilage damage in my knee and the MRI signal showing sub-chondral bone swelling in my patella and tibia.
 He said to consider an injection to see if I can bring down the inflammation in my knee.
 He said to be wary of cortisone injections with the presence of MACI cartilage in the knee, so he recommended that I try hyaluronic acid first.

+Given that other doctors have emphasized the fat pad as the more likely pain source, I asked him if the cause of my pain could be fat pad pain, and he said it was possible.
+He said patellofemoral pain and fat pain pain can occur together, and that the onset of one can lead to the other.
+This reminded me of my appointments with Lesley Anderson and Brian Feeley who both stressed the importance of finding the right diagnosis.
+If I don't treat the root cause of my pain and inflammation, I may end up treating a symptom.

 ## Claire Robertson

 TBD.
 June 16 appointment.